peterpeterparker/cycles.watch/README.md

 npm run dev
 ```

 Per default, it will interact with `mainnet`.
-If you wish to develop locally, deploy the CMC and II canisters locally and set their respective local canister ID in `.env.hack` and run the development service with the `--mode hack` flag.

 ## License